eloicasamayor/expenses_app/README.md

 - No styling options.
 - Always **takes full available width**.
 - Alignment: for Row, vertical is the crossAxis and hotizontal is the mainAxis.
 We can configure aligmnet with crossAxisAlignment and mainAxisAligment.
+- Every child has as width as it needs or as we asign it to have
 #### Column
 - It allow us to position child widgets vertically
 - It takes **unlimited child** widgets.